bmscottsugar/class-project-3rd-try/README.md

 Requirements met for Code Louisville:

-1. Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.
-Created CSV file(Corresponding Country Population 2020 CSV) using Google Sheets that listed the countries listed in the study "Autism by Country 2022 CSV" that was downloaded from Kaggle.com.
-The data  for the populations of the corresponding countries CSV file was downloaded and created via the website: worldbankgroup.org where a folder was created in which, the population of each country, in order corresponding order of the Autism by Country,  was created.

 1. Read in data from a local csv, excel file, json, or any other file type.
 There are many ways to do this, but using Pandas read_ functions is pretty easy

 Used Pandas in Jupyter to read in several files, including : 'Autism Prevalence & Population 2020 combined CSV _4 - Autism by Country 2022.csv'.
 Also, read in the individual CSV files that were used to create "Autism Prevalence & Population 2020 combined CSV _4 - Autism by Country 2022.csv"